Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Exact Verification of GNNs

 \subsection{Verification with Incremental Solving}

-With tightened bound propagation, we can verify adversarial robustness with enhanced efficiency.
-However, graphs in node classification tasks are typically large in size, and for a node $t$ we typically have that $|\mathcal{N}_{k+1}(t)| \gg |\mathcal{N}_{k}(t)|$ for $1 \le k < K$, leading to rapid expansion of the encoding and a decrease in efficiency.
-To improve performance while maintaining exact verification capability, we utilise \emph{incremental solving}, an effective mechanism in existing CSP solvers, to iteratively solve a series of simplified relaxation problems compared to the original problem.
+With tightened bound propagation, we can verify adversarial robustness of GNNs more efficiently.
+However, in node classification tasks, graphs are typically large in size, and for a node $t$ we typically have that $|\mathcal{N}_{k+1}(t)| \gg |\mathcal{N}_{k}(t)|$ for the $k$-th layer, leading to rapid expansion of the encoding and a decrease in efficiency.
+To improve performance while maintaining exactness of verification, we utilise \emph{incremental solving}, an effective mechanism in existing CSP solvers, to iteratively solve a series of simplified relaxation problems compared to the original problem.

-Algorithm~\ref{alg:incgnnverify} describes our incremental solving-based verification method for GNNs.
+Algorithm~\ref{alg:incgnnverify} describes our verification method for GNNs {that leverages incremental solving}.
 First, the CSP is formulated and the bounds of variables are derived based on the rules of bound tightening {of Section~\ref{sec:bound-tight}} and layer-by-layer propagation (lines 1--6).
 Next, we solve the formula $\Phi$ iteratively using an incremental solving mechanism (lines 7--15).
-Initially, $\Phi=\varphi_{obj}$, which means $\Phi$ only contains the variables representing the final embeddings of the target node $t$, which define the verification objective.
+Initially, $\Phi=\varphi_{obj}$.
+For node classification, $\varphi_{obj}$ only contains the variables representing the final embeddings of the target node $t$.
+For graph classification, $\varphi_{obj}$ contains the variables representing the sum of final embeddings of all nodes, along with the final summation and linear transformation layer.
 In each iteration, new variables and the corresponding constraints are added to $\Phi$, and a MIP solver $S_{\Theta}$ is then called (line 11), where $\Theta$ represents the generated cuts, which are redundant constraints produced by the solver to prune the search space.
 If $\Phi$ is found to be unsatisfiable, then the GNN has been verified to be \texttt{robust}.
 Otherwise, the encoding of the previous layer is added to $\Phi$.
-Finally, if the result of the last iteration remains satisfiable, then the GNN is verified as \texttt{nonrobust}.
+Finally, if the result of the last iteration remains satisfiable, then the GNN is verified as \texttt{non-robust}.
 Note that, when each additional layer is added in the graph, the number of neighbouring nodes can increase significantly.
 Therefore, our algorithm effectively reduces the size of the encoding in early iterations, which leads to a more efficient exact verification process.